#1 Ranked Children’s Hospital by U.S. News & World Report

 Read the latest blog by a Boston Children's doctor, clinician or staff member.

 Large cell lymphoma is a type of non-Hodgkin lymphoma.
-It’s a cancer in the lymphatic system, which is part of the immune system, which works to fight disease and infections.
+It's a cancer in the lymphatic system, which is part of the immune system, which works to fight disease and infections.
 Large cell lymphoma may develop in the lymph system tissue in the neck, chest, throat or abdomen.
+Two of the more common types of large cell lymphoma include diffuse large B-cell lymphoma and anaplastic large cell lymphoma.